panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 - source of questions about Super Mario Mash-up Pack: https://help.minecraft.net/hc/en-us/articles/4408894129933#h_01GK594JS1RQMYGF39SRT9J1ST , goes to "WHAT ADDITIONAL CONTENT IS INCLUDED?" but sourced from "CAN MY FRIENDS ON XBOX PLAY THE SUPER MARIO MASH-UP?"
 BS question.

-## Why is piracy justified despite it's illegal?
-How can Mojang fix that?
-- As previous, piracy is illegal because it is a form of unaurthorized distribution.
-Not only that, you will go to shady websites that has potential malwares.
-- however, right now people risk it because pirated copy give out more flexibility than paid, official versions, it now innovates more than official versions.
-By just pirating it and then patching it, or just download the patched version, pirates can use it more freely than those who bought for official versions.

-- To make piracy unjustifiable, we should add features that pirated copies had, to official versions and removing restrictions against freedom in official versions that pirated copies did not. **Brute-forcing a way to make anti-piracy more powerful, threatening a take-down while not lifting off restrictions on official versions are not a solution, and is violence, a waste of money and full-on retarded behavior.**

 ## Did Nintendo use Super Mario Mash-up Pack as a promotion for Minecraft (for Nintendo Switch) in 2023?
 - Yes, I found some Minecraft Promotion in Nintendo that used Super Mario Mash-up Pack, in 2023, like
 - https://www.youtube.com/watch?v=DmYAKpGo-B0